codius/old-codius-cli/README.md

 Arguments:
 * `<manifest>`
   * Type: Object
-  * Description: A path to the manifest containing information about your proram.
+  * Description: A path to the manifest containing information about your program.
 Format is described [here](https://github.com/coilhq/codius-manifest).

 ### `upload <manifest>`
 Uploads a manifest to a number of Codius hosts.
 By default it uploads it to a single random known host with a duration of 10 minutes.